Sea Kayaking the Alaskan Coast

-In the van, we pass iridescent rivers of crystal clear blue, fed from the surrounding glaciers and home to where the salmon run.
-The glacial giants sit high in the valleys, greeters to the entrance of the historic Anton Anderson Tunnel.
-Once excavated for WWII use, this road now serves as now a gateway to the city of Whittier.
+In the van, we pass iridescent rivers of crystal clear blue water.
+These rivers are home to a variety of salmon species.
+Giant glaciers sit high in the nearby hanging valleys that surround us.
+They become greeters to the entrance of the historic Anton Anderson Tunnel.
+Once excavated for WWII use, this road now serves as now a gateway to the Alaskan coast.

-Looking up into the swirling greys and different layers of clouds we start to round a peninsula.
+Looking up into the swirling greys and different layers of clouds, we start to round a peninsula.
 There is a harsh wailing sound that builds in amplification and echoes off the rock with each paddle stroke.
 Soon we come upon the cause of this uproar, a high hung cliff adorned with thousands of black footed gulls.
 These birds are known as the Kittiwake.

 In the distance we see a dark figure poke its head from the water, like a scuba diver surfacing.
-It seems to be observing us and starts to rise a bit further out of the water, straining my eyes it seems it is young harbor seal, testing his boundaries and exploring his curiosity.
+It seems to be observing us and starts to rise a bit further out of the water.
+Straining my eyes, it seems it is a young harbor seal, testing his boundaries and exploring his curiosity.
 Upon trying to figure out just exactly who and what I was seeing, the seal plunges back under almost as quickly as he had appeared.

 The golden hour starts to paint the waters surface and silhouette the shores.
 We are exhausted and ready for some rich, warm food.
 Finally, we pull into the cove that gives the best wind coverage and view of both sides of the shore.